DelphinusLab/prover-node-docker/README.md

 For most use cases, the default options should be sufficient.

-The mongodb instance will run on port `27017` and the data will be stored in the `./mongo` directory.
+The mongodb instance will run on port `27017` and the data will be stored in the `mongodb_data` volume.

 Network mode is set to `host` to allow the prover node to connect to the mongodb instance via localhost, however if you prefer the port mapping method, you can change the port in the `docker-compose.yml` file.